What is an energy performance certificate?

 What is the EPC register?

-The EPC register both stores existing certificates and allows homeowners to find a registered domestic energy assessor to conduct a review of their property.
+The EPC certificate register both stores existing certificates and allows homeowners to find a registered domestic energy assessor to conduct a review of their property.

 It also allows anyone having an energy performance review undertaken to check whether the inspector is properly accredited.